Analyzing Transformers in Embedding Space: Background

 \subsection{$\WQK$ and $\WVO$}

-Following \cite{anthropic}, we describe the attention \sublayer{} in terms of \textit{interaction matrices} $\WQK$ and $\WVO$ which will be later used in our theoretical derivation.
+Following \cite{anthropic}, we describe the attention \sublayer{} in terms of \textit{interaction matrices} $\WQK$ and $\WVO$ which will be later used in our mathematical derivation.
 The computation of the attention \sublayer{} (\S\ref{sec:transformer-arch}) can be re-interpreted as follows.
-The attention projection matrices $\WQ, \WK, \WV$ can be split along the \textit{column} axis to $H$ equal parts denoted by $\WQ^i, \WK^i, \WV^i \in \mathbb{R}^{d \times {d \over H}}$ for $1\leq i \leq H$.
-Similarly, the attention output matrix $\WO$ can be split along the \textit{row} axis into $H$ heads, $\WO^i \in \mathbb{R}^{d/H \times d}$.
+The attention projection matrices $\WQ, \WK, \WV$ can be split along the \textit{column} axis to $H$ equal parts denoted by $\WQ^i, \WK^i, \WV^i \in \mathbb{R}^{d \times \frac{d}{H}}$ for $1\leq i \leq H$.
+Similarly, the attention output matrix $\WO$ can be split along the \textit{row} axis into $H$ heads, $\WO^i \in \mathbb{R}^{\frac{d}{H} \times d}$.
 We define the \textit{interaction matrices} as

 Importantly, $\WQK^i, \WVO^i$ are \textit{input-independent}.
 Intuitively, $\WQK$ encodes the amount of attention between pairs of tokens.
 Similarly, in $\WVO^i$, the matrices $\WV$ and $\WO$ can be viewed as a transition matrix that determines how attending to certain tokens affects the subsequent hidden state.

 We can restate the attention equations in terms of the interaction matrices.
-Recall (Eq. \ref{eq:attn_eq}) that the output of the $i$'th head of the attention \sublayer is $A^i \vatt^i$ and the final output of the attention \sublayer is (without the residual connection):

-Similarly, the attention map $A^i$ at the $i$'th head in terms of $\WQK$ is ($\softmax$ is done row-wise):
+Recall (Eq. \ref{eq:attn_eq}) that the output of the $i$'th head of the attention \sublayer is $A^i \vatt^i$ and the final output of the attention \sublayer is (without the residual connection): Similarly, the attention map $A^i$ at the $i$'th head in terms of $\WQK$ is ($\softmax$ is done row-wise):